Donor Funded Scholarships

 Joan Solaún Honorary Study Abroad Scholarship

-Joan Solaún served as director of the Illinois Study Abroad Office for 23 years.
+Joan Solaún served as director of Illinois Abroad and Global Exchange (then called the Study Abroad Office) for 23 years.
 During her tenure, Joan helped transform study abroad at Illinois from a small program that served only a few hundred students a year to one of the largest programs in the country.
-Today, thanks to Joan’s leadership, the Urbana campus sends more than 2,000 students to study in over sixty countries.
+Today, thanks to Joan’s leadership, the Urbana campus sends more than 2,000 students to study in over fifty countries.
 The Joan Solaún Honorary Study Abroad Scholarship honors Joan’s many contributions to study abroad at Illinois and, at the same time, helps make studying abroad more affordable for deserving Illinois students.

 Kathy Riccardo Spanish Immersion Experience Award

-The Kathy Riccardo Award was created in 2007 to aid students who want to enhance their ability to serve others by embracing Hispanic culture and broadening their Spanish language skills through summer language study in Central or South America.
-Candidates should exemplify the compassion, energy, and dedication to assisting Spanish-speaking families and individuals exhibited by Katherine Riccardo throughout her professional and personal life.
+The Kathy Riccardo Award was created in 2007 to aid students who seek to enhance their ability to serve others by embracing Hispanic culture and broadening their Spanish language skills through summer language study in Central or South America.
+Candidates should exemplify the compassion, energy, and dedication to assisting Spanish-speaking families and individuals as exhibited by Katherine Riccardo throughout her professional career and personal life.

 Lemann Scholarship for Brazilian Studies

 This scholarship was established by the Lemann Institute for Brazilian Studies with the help of a generous gift from Brazilian financier and entrepreneur Jorge Paulo Lemann.
-The Lemann Scholarship will be awarded each semester to Illinois undergraduates with intermediate and advanced Portuguese language skills who are studying abroad in Brazil.
+The Lemann Scholarship will be awarded each semester to Illinois undergraduates studying abroad in Brazil.

 Margaret Marsden Murphy Study Abroad Scholarship